 The final episode, titled “The Iron Throne,” aired in May 2019, saw more than 13.61 million people tune in to see how this iconic series would end.
 As indicated by the media firestorm that ensued throughout the following weeks, many fans were unhappy with the ending of the television series.

-In a recent interview with The New York Times, Dinklage discussed his feelings surrounding GoT‘s ending.
+In an interview with The New York Times, Dinklage discussed his feelings surrounding GoT‘s ending.
 Fans of the show claimed that the ending was too rushed and that people acted out of character, but Dinklage agrees with how the series ended and discusses why he felt the public didn’t love the show’s ending.

 “I think the reason there was some backlash about the ending is because they were angry at us for breaking up with them.
 We were going off the air, and they didn’t know what to do with their Sunday nights anymore.
 They wanted more, so they backlashed about that,” Dinklage explained.

-He continues by saying that it was right for the show to end when it did.
+He continued by saying that it was right for the show to end when it did.
 “We had to end when we did, because what the show was really good at was breaking preconceived notions: Villans became heroes, and heroes became villains.
 If you know your history, when you track the progress of tyrants, they don’t start off as tyrants.
 I’m talking about, spoiler alert, what happened at the end of Game of Thrones with that character change.
 It’s gradual, and I loved how power corrupted these people.
 What happens to your moral compass when you get a taste of power?
 Human beings are complicated characters, you know?”

 Spoiler alert – for those who aren’t aware, the specific episode Dinklage is talking about is when Daenerys Targaryen burned down the majority of Kings Landing.